top of page

 The brain is a physical organism and functions thanks to biochemical and electromagnetic signals.
 These signals are made possible by the activity of nerve cells in synaptic connections that combine in chemical and electrical reactions, which is why I described the brain as the "grammar" of consciousness.
 It gives us communication and insight.
 This also applies to language itself, because without grammar, language leads us to misunderstandings and confusion.

-The second foundation of modern physics is quantum mechanics.
-It describes the properties and states of matter and records the behaviour of matter and energy at the atomic and subatomic level.
+Quantum mechanics describes the properties and states of matter and records the behaviour of matter and energy at the atomic and subatomic level.
 It forms the basis of quantum physics.
 There are controversial interpretations of quantum mechanics, which are discussed in detail in the study by Michael Esfeld (philosopher of science).[3]
-I adhere to the prevailing Copenhagen interpretation of Nils Bohr and Werner Heisenberg, as their theories reveal the most accurate correspondence with the phenomena of consciousness.
-Alternative views (e.g. the De Broglie-Bohm theory and the many-worlds theory) do not reveal any improvement on the Copenhagen interpretation.
-The collapsing wave function bothers critics, as it leads to paradoxes.
-However, if the structural relationship with consciousness exists, as I am trying to prove, then it is an indication of an authentic interpretation of Bohr and Heisenberg.
+I primarily adhere to the Copenhagen interpretation of Nils Bohr and Werner Heisenberg, as their theories reveal an accurate correspondence with the phenomena of consciousness.
+Alternative views (for example: De Broglie-Bohm theory and many-worlds theory) reveal an extension of the Copenhagen interpretation.
+Critics of the Copenhagen interpretation are bothered by the collapsing wave function, as it leads to paradoxes.
+However, if there is a structural relationship with consciousness, as I am trying to prove, then this is an indication of an authentic interpretation by Bohr and Heisenberg.
 However, none of these theories can be proven directly; they are theoretical models and their interpretations remain an open field of research, which also applies to consciousness.
+The debates do not result in a general consensus, they have rather become philosophical interpretations.

-An example of this is wave-particle dualism.
-A subatomic particle shows the properties of both classical particles and classical waves, they are complementary.
 However, these properties are mutually exclusive (uncertainty principle), but alternative entanglements arise through superposition.
 In experiments, it has been proven that both properties are present, which is called a matter-wave.
 We encounter this enigmatic phenomenon again in the symbolic designs, as we find a similar structure in them.

 In order to get closer to the mystery of creation, we need to look at the relationship between general relativity and quantum mechanics.
-This relationship has so far only been incompletely solved, since the theory of quantum gravity, which attempts to combine general relativity with quantum mechanics, has not succeeded.
+This relationship has only been incompletely solved, since the theory of quantum gravity, which attempts to combine general relativity with quantum mechanics, has not succeeded.
 A unification of the interactions is still being sought.

 The cause of this problem is found in the four natural forces of physics: gravitation or gravity, electromagnetism, weak and strong interactions in the subatomic region.
 However, gravitation cannot be explained by quantum mechanics - as just mentioned - because no force transmitter has yet been found, as is the case with the other three phenomena.
 This is interpreted in more detail.

 Mass is the central factor that determines how strong the gravitational force between two objects is.
-Mass and gravitation form a mondualism, the connection between which scientists have so far sought unsuccessfully in an exchange particle - called graviton - that moves through space and time.
+Mass and gravitation form a mondualism, the connection between which scientists have sought unsuccessfully in an exchange particle - called graviton - that moves through space and time.
 We recognise the same problem in the interpretation of consciousness, which leads us into the enigma of identification in the matter-mind problem.
 If we try to synthesise these problems, we recognise a unifying connection that opens up a new horizon.
 Perhaps one day scientists will find a solution to gravity, but the enigma that appears in consciousness will remain.
 Many neuroscientists will disagre

 Man as a material being lives in the space of matter and time, but in his symbolic and subjective formations he experiences and changes both time perception and matter as phenomena that can always be influenced in relativistic identifications.
 Just as the gravitational force creates the connection between bodies, the identifications build the symbolic-connecting formations of human beings.
 Relativity determines the orbits of planets and satellites, symbolism paves the way for the design of our lives.
 We need to keep in mind the overlaps between the four terms in order to recognise the comprehensive design and kinship.